-- Regular Board and Senior Management oversight. - Formal agreements which delegate investment authority to AIM. - Investment Guidelines which are structured to ensure sufficient liquidity and prevent over-exposure to any one risk sector. - Analysis of quarterly Investment Guideline compliance confirmations issued by Investment Managers, as summarized by ACSI personnel, and reviewed by the Company. - Quarterly review of investment portfolios by AIM with the Company Senior Management. - Appropriate trade due diligence and guideline compliance. - Utilisation of company approved brokers, investment managers and 3rd party service providers. - Quarterly testing of Investment Guideline compliance and subsequent review with the Company Senior Management. - Investment portfolio reporting from AIM to the Company Senior Management and the Board.
+- Regular Board and Senior Management oversight. - Formal agreements which delegate investment authority to Arch Investment Management Ltd. ("AIM"). - Investment Guidelines which are structured to ensure sufficient liquidity and prevent over-exposure to any one risk sector. - Analysis of quarterly Investment Guideline compliance confirmations issued by Investment Managers, as summarized by ACSI personnel, and reviewed by the Company. - Quarterly review of investment portfolios by AIM with the Company Senior Management. - Appropriate trade due diligence and guideline compliance. - Utilisation of company approved brokers, investment managers and 3rd party service providers. - Quarterly testing of Investment Guideline compliance and subsequent review with the Company Senior Management. - Investment portfolio reporting from AIM to the Company Senior Management and the Board.
 This reporting includes performance and risk summaries, and includes duration analysis. - Accounting reconciliations across holdings and risk data. - Linkage between ALM and the limits for asset classes, as approved by the Board and set out in the Investment Risk Policy.

-We have performed two ORSA stress scenarios in respect of an economic crisis scenario and a stagflation scenario to reflect the Company's exposure to market risk.
-In the economic crisis scenario, we consider the impact of higher losses in our mortgage insurance business, along with impact of interest rate movements on bond prices and the impact of exchange rate movements.
-In the stagflation scenario, we consider a stagflation environment exits where a recession with a more material spike in inflation and interest rates occurs.
+We have performed an ORSA stress scenario analysis to evaluate the Company's exposure to market risk in light of an economic crisis and geopolitical instability.
+In the selected scenario, we assessed the impact of higher losses in our mortgage insurance business, the effects of interest rate movements on bond prices, and the consequences of exchange rate fluctuations.

-Due to the Company's capital strength, while both stresses showed deterioration in the Company's capital position, the scenarios were considered not likely to result in a breach of the SCR.
+Due to the Company's capital strength, while the stress test indicated some deterioration in the Company's capital position, the scenario was considered not likely to result in a breach of the SCR.
 The Company's market risk profile is therefore considered to be resilient to most shocks.